Jayson Werth: Washington Nationals (2011–2017)

 Amidst an inconsistent start to the 2016 season, where Werth had 15 hits but 22 strikeouts in his first 71 plate appearances, he hit his 200th career home run on April 19, which collided with a celebratory home run structure past the center field wall at Marlins Park.
-Still frustrated wit his swing by mid-May, Werth spent most of a game against the Cardinals practicing in the batting cages, but he came off the bench for a pinch-hit grand slam, the second in Nationals history, en route to a 10–2 victory.
+Still frustrated with his swing by mid-May, Werth spent most of a game against the Cardinals practicing in the batting cages, but he came off the bench for a pinch-hit grand slam, the second in Nationals history, en route to a 10–2 victory.
 That June, he provided two walk-off hits in the span of a week; after the second, he told those who had been criticizing him to "kiss [his] ass".
 From June 20 to August 20, Werth carried an on-base streak through 46 games, tying Rusty Staub's franchise record, before he went 0-for-4 against the Atlanta Braves.
 In 143 games, Werth batted .244 with 21 home runs and 69 RBI across 525 at bats.
 The Nationals faced the Dodgers in the 2016 NLDS, where Werth hit his 15th career postseason home run in Game 3, tying Babe Ruth for 11th-most in MLB history.
 Despite this, the Dodgers defeated the Nationals in five games to eliminate them from the postseason.

 Although he was older than many of his teammates, having turned 38 at the start of the 2017 MLB season, Werth remained an everyday outfielder for the Nationals, batting .262 and diving for outfield balls through the first 47 games of the season before he was sidelined in a walking boot at the start of June.
 Originally, it was believed that Werth had only suffered a bone bruise, but six weeks after the injury, he revealed that he had actually suffered a "pretty decent fracture" in his left foot, which had already been affected by a hairline fracture from a foul ball during spring training.
 After a series of minor league rehab assignments, Werth finally rejoined the Nationals roster on August 28.
 Batting .226 in 70 games, with 10 home runs and 29 RBI in his final major league season, Werth received a standing ovation from fans for his last regular season game at Nationals Park.
 He recorded two hits and two walks in Game 5 of the NLDS, but the Chicago Cubs defeated the Nationals 9–8 to advance to the NLCS.